Funnier or More Funny

 So, is funnier a word?
 In short, yes.

-When talking about two separate entities, funnier is the way to go.
+When comparing two separate entities, funnier is the correct word to use.
 It is the comparative of funny.
 For example, walking out of an open comedy mic, you might remark to your friend, “The first comedian was definitely funnier than the second.”
 Or, if you have your own little friendly competition, you might protest, “My joke was funnier than yours!”

 The term more funny on its own feels a bit awkward and, thus, generally does not hold up.
 Funnier has a built-in comparative aspect and an easier flow off the tongue.